White Dove, OC-17, by Benjamin Moore is a favorite warm white paint color of ours. Learn how you can use this soft white in your home.

 Side by side, the two paint colors almost look identical.
 Because they’re so similar, your best bet would be to paint the two side by side and compare how they look throughout the day.

 While Simply White and White Dove are both in the “white” paint color family, they’re actually very different whites.
 Simply White, OC-17 by Benjamin Moore, has a LRV of 91.7, which reflects quite a bit more light compared to White Dove’s LRV of 85.
+Essentially, Simply White is a true white, whereas White Dove is an off-white color.

 Even though Simply White has less beige undertones than White Dove, it still works well for walls, and especially baseboards and trim.
 Simply White is a brighter white than White Dove and if you’re really going for that bright white look, I’d go with Simply White over White Dove.